Vision - Civil Engineering

 During the 1970’s, in response to the growing concern about the degradation of our marine ecosystem, several initiatives, such as the Clean Water Act, were launched by the policy makers to save the marine environment.
 The civil engineering degree program at Cooper Union introduced water pollution control and environmental technologies in the curriculum to prepare the graduates for the emerging environmental challenges.

-The problems confronting the City at the present time are apparent to the general public and the experts alike.
+The problems confronting the City now are apparent to the general public and the experts alike.
 Our infrastructure is in a state of disrepair.
 Critical shortages of affordable housing and transportation infrastructure bedevil the general public.
 The New York Harbor is one of the City’s greatest assets that over the years helped establish the City as the leading financial center in the world.
 But the harbor has recently been vulnerable to the extreme storm events that have deluged the East Coast, flooding lower Manhattan and parts of the subway system.
 There is an urgent need to prevent a recurrence of this tragedy through bold and creative solutions.
 Complicating the picture is the fact that the current economic environment in the City and the country is not conducive to massive layouts of public monies for the necessary solutions.

 Consistent with our glorious tradition dating back to the early 1900’s, the civil engineering degree program at Cooper Union in the 21st Century is poised to introduce bold and innovative curricular changes in our program to prepare our graduates for the technological challenges confronting the City.
-A key element of our strategic curricular planning is our decision to develop stronger collaborative relationships with the Cooper Union School of Art and the Erwin S. Chanin School of Architecture.
+A key element of our strategic curricular planning is our decision to develop stronger collaborative relationships with the Cooper Union School of Art and the Irwin S. Chanin School of Architecture.

 In the past, Cooper Union’s civil engineering alumni have been leaders in the planning, design, and construction of the City’s subways, water reservoirs, skyscrapers, water pollution control technologies, and transportation networks.
 We expect our future graduates to play pivotal leadership roles in meeting our modern challenges: rehabilitating the City’s infrastructure, protecting New York Harbor and the City’s coastal communities, developing viable public-private financial partnerships, and developing and implementing sustainable design and construction practices.